 Second, once a person is growing in the use of effective coping skills, it’s crucial that they also begin to face their actual fears.
 Paradoxically, experiencing these difficult emotions and situations in new ways (rather than avoiding them) is what brings a deep emotional growth and change.
 For many types of anxiety, this is referred to as some type of “exposure” therapy.
 Our brains and bodies have an amazing ability to re-calibrate and adjust toward feelings of safety and security, rather than anxiety and fear.
 For other clients whose anxiety is related to important relationships, facing their fears may include taking emotional risks with their spouse, parent, or friends, in order to create more secure and strong connections.

 We are committed to staying up to date on the best strategies to help our clients achieve their goals, especially when anxiety gets in the way.
 Our skilled counselors use clinical strategies that have the best evidence behind them, including Cognitive-Behavior therapy (CBT), and interpersonal (relationship-based) approaches, such as Emotionally Focused Therapy (EFT).
 If you are ready to begin the journey of overcoming anxiety and finding greater emotional health, reach out to Wellspring Counseling today to learn more about individual counseling services at our Greenville, SC counseling clinic.

 Other Counseling Services at Wellspring Counseling

 Wellspring Counseling is a counseling clinic in Greenville, SC focused on being a source to children, teenagers and adults for improved emotional health and relationships.
-Therefore, we offer a wide range of mental health services, not only including treatment for anxiety, but also depression treatment, christian counseling, trauma therapy, marriage counseling, parent consulting, family counseling and counseling for teens & children.
+Therefore, we offer a wide range of mental health services, not only including treatment for anxiety, but also depression treatment, christian counseling, online counseling, trauma therapy, marriage counseling, parent consulting, family counseling and counseling for teens & children.